 Having access to all the digital resources you might need, no matter where you are or what sort of network connection you have, has become a way of life for most.
-Whether you’re a business sharing data with other businesses, or a traveler who needs to stay in touch at all times, access to resources is simply taken for granted.
+Whether you’re a business sharing data with other businesses, or a traveler who needs to stay in touch at all times, access to resources is a given.

 The trick comes in knowing what VPN type to use when.
-Let’s consider several different VPN types and think about where they fit.
-We’ll look at two main VPN types, what I’ll term client-based VPN types and network-based VPN types.
+Let’s consider several VPN types and think about where they fit.
+We’ll look at two main VPN types, what I’ll term client-based VPN and network-based VPN.

 Client-based VPN apps make it easy for your users to connect their laptops or mobile devices to your private resources from anywhere.
 For example, I use a VPN client on my iPhone, iPad, and Mac to connect to headquarters when I’m traveling.
 This allows me to manage my network remotely across the secure VPN tunnel that’s been stood up between my device and the headquarters firewall.

-In addition to basic connectivity, VPN clients often offer enhanced security features.
+In addition to basic connectivity, VPN clients offer enhanced security features.
 One is the ability to carefully inspect a user’s device before allowing them onto the network.
-For example, during the authentication process, the Cisco AnyConnect client can verify (among other things) that the device has a particular version of anti-virus software installed and is part of a specific Windows domain.
 This provides IT teams the ability to reject client VPN devices for reasons other than simple authentication failure.

 Premium VPN clients come at a licensing cost.
 While the client software might be free, the firewall is typically licensed by the number of simultaneous VPN connections that are allowed.
 For example, you might have 1,000 VPN clients deployed to your users’ devices, but only need to license the firewall to support 500 of those at any given time.